-The California Department of Fish and Wildlife would like to thank Sport Fish Restoration Fund and the Pacific Coast Salmon Recovery Fund for their financial assistance in the operation of the SRFCF during 2020.
+The California Department of Fish and Wildlife would like to thank Sport Fish Restoration Fund and the Pacific Coast Salmon Recovery Fund for their financial assistance in the operation of the SRFCF during 2021.
 The cooperative spawning ground surveys would not be possible without the assistance of the U.S. Fish and Wildlife Service Yreka office and the USFS.
-Additionally this work would not be possible without the cooperation and participation of the Siskiyou Resource Conservation District, Karuk Tribe, Quartz Valley Tribe, United States Forest Service, Northern California Resource Center, Americorps, and Etna High School who assisted in completing spawning ground surveys on the Scott River.
+Additionally, this work would not be possible without the cooperation and participation of the Siskiyou Resource Conservation District, Karuk Tribe, Quartz Valley Tribe, United States Forest Service, Northern California Resource Center, California Conservation Corps in partnership with AmeriCorps, and Etna High School who assisted in completing spawning ground surveys on the Scott River.
 We would also like to express our appreciation to the various landowners who have provided permission to access the Scott River through their property.
 Additionally, we thank the SRCD for making their data available for this report.